VrushabhHirapOfficial/crop-recommendation-frontend/SETUP_GUIDE.md

 ## ✅ What Has Been Upgraded

-Your Indra Dhanu crop recommendation app has been completely upgraded with:
+Your Indra Dhanu crop recommendation app has been completely upgraded with

 ### 🌐 **1.
 Industry-Standard i18next Translation System**
 - ✅ Replaced broken LanguageContext with **react-i18next**